barbarer/py4e-int/_sources/dictionaries/dictionarycounters.rst

    >>> print(counts.get('tim', 0))
    0

-.. mchoice:: question9_2_2_rev2
+.. mchoice:: question9_2_2_rev3
     :practice: T
     :answer_a: print(names.get('Russell'))
     :answer_b: names.get('Russell')
     :answer_c: print(names.get('Russell', 0))
     :answer_d: names.get('Russell', 0)
     :correct: c
     :feedback_a: Try again!
-There is no default value, so it won't print 0 when the name is not there.
+No value was specified so it will print None when the name is not there.
     :feedback_b: Try again!
-It is missing a value to use if it isn't there so it would return None.
+It is missing a value to use if the key isn't there so it would return None.
 It also does not print the returned value.
     :feedback_c: Correct!
-This line of code uses print so that the number is printed and not just returned, and it makes sure to include the default value of 0 in case 'Russell' does not appear in the dictionary.
+This line of code uses print so that the number is printed and not just returned, and it will use 0 in case 'Russell' does not appear in the dictionary.
     :feedback_d: Try again!
 This statement does not print out the number, just returns the number.

     Which use of the following correctly prints the amount of times the name "Russell" appears in the dictionary names even if it isn't present?